 High Five began as a Calderdale Neighbourhood Schemes initiative and is now an independent, self-organised group.

-We have a committee of 8 members each active within classes registering, taking money & representing the committee at the activities and attending our monthly meetings.
+We have a committee of 8 members each active within classes registering, taking money & representing the committee at the activities and attending our regular meetings.
 We find this link very important.
 A number of our committee members have health issues, or caring or grandchild responsibilities, so a lot of work falls on a small number of people.

-We now have four paid tutors – for Tai Chi, Singing for Fun and Line Dancing, together with an ad-hoc tutor for our Art class at New Hope.
+We now have five paid tutors – for Tai Chi, Singing for Fun, Line Dancing, and Monday’s Art class at New Hope.
 Our other sessions are run by volunteers.
 Two of our committee members run an indoor Kurling session.
 George and Sue did Gentle Exercise training with Age UK and Sue has continued her training over the last four years by embarking on training in Pilates.
-Sue now runs two Gentle Exercise class at Highgate together with two *Pilates classes at different venues, whilst George runs the Scottish Dancing class.
+Sue now runs two Gentle Exercise classes at Highgate together with two *Pilates classes at different venues, whilst George runs the Scottish Dancing class.